 Any shell with network access is sufficient as long as the curl binary resides in the PATH.

-- Check the compiled features in curl and confirm that HTTP/3 support is present.
+- Check the compiled features in curl and confirm whether HTTP/3 support is present.

-The presence of HTTP3 in the Features line indicates that the installed curl can negotiate HTTP/3 when a server and path permit QUIC.
+Absence of HTTP3 in the Features line indicates that the installed curl build cannot negotiate HTTP/3 until a QUIC-enabled build is used.

 - Force HTTP/3 only against a known QUIC-enabled endpoint and print just the negotiated protocol version.